oneconvergence/dkube-examples/README.md

 - Choose the run with best accuracy and proceed to deploy the model as explained in the next section

+## 4. Build Image for Serving

-## Build the Model Image & Save in External Repository
+### Build the Model Image & Save in External Repository

 - Select `Run` that had the best accuracy